timpinkerton/Treehouse/README.md

-#My personal readme for the class project.
+#My personal readme for the class project for the pizza restaurant.

 # FrontEndWebDev-ClassProject
 Classroom activity for front-end web dev class